nitech/zanata-client/docs/installation/windows-installation.md

 1. Click [here](http://0install.de/files/zero-install.exe) to download and install [0Install for Windows](http://0install.net/install-windows.html).
-2. Run `0install -c add zanata-cli https://raw.githubusercontent.com/zanata/zanata.github.io/master/files/0install/zanata-cli-jre.xml` to setup alias.
+2. Run `0install https://raw.githubusercontent.com/zanata/zanata.github.io/master/files/0install/zanata-cli-jre.xml` to setup alias.
 3. Now you can run `zanata-cli --help` for more options.

 *Note: If you have installed `zanata-cli` previously through another method, you need to uninstall that for this to work.*